Directions for Completing an STM Portfolio

 Once the advisor and 2nd reader agree that the portfolio gives sufficient evidence of having attained the knowledge, skill, and attitude goals of that area of study, the STM advisor will work with the pastor and 2nd reader to set up a day for the oral examination on the portfolio.
 The oral examination can either take place on campus in Mequon or via video technology if travel to Mequon proves problematic for any of the three participants.
 The oral exam would typically last for no more than an hour.
 The oral exam provides an opportunity for the advisor and 2nd reader to commend the pastor for the growth his portfolio demonstrates, as well as to ask questions of the pastor for information or clarification.

 After the oral defense, if the portfolio still needs some minor revisions, those suggestions would be communicated to the pastor.
 Once the pastor has made those revisions in a way acceptable to the STM advisor and the second reader, the portfolio would be accepted without any repetition of the oral exam.
-The pastor would be asked to submit a digital copy of the (corrected) portfolio to be included in the WLS library.
+The pastor would be asked to submit a digital copy of the (corrected) portfolio to the continuing education department.

-Once the portfolio has been received (as written or as revised) as a successful completion of the STM, and once a digital copy has been submitted to the WLS library, the pastor would be invited to participate in the next WLS graduation service to formally receive his degree.
+Once the portfolio has been received (as written or as revised) as a successful completion of the STM, and once a digital copy has been submitted, the pastor would be invited to participate in the next WLS graduation service to formally receive his degree.